How Your Company Narrative Can Improve Your Loan Terms

 Without an established personal relationship with a trustworthy lender, securing a working capital loan for day-to-day operations can be difficult for any CFO.
 Many finance executives spend weeks painstakingly creating a loan package for their lender, only to be offered an unfavorable term sheet or rejected altogether.
 This is frustrating, nerve-wracking, and a waste of time.
 It feels like a crapshoot to get funding.
 Many CFOs don’t realize that sometimes the reason the proposal is getting passed over is because it’s missing a key piece: your narrative.

-What is a Narrative for a Corporate Loan Request?
+What is a Company Narrative for a Corporate Loan Request?

 “Your narrative is the showpiece of a lender’s credit memo.
 You want it to be robust, clear and to weave in qualitative details that match the numbers on your financial statements,” says Kevin Gaughan, Director of Lender Relations at Cerebro Capital.
 “An expertly crafted narrative provides a glimpse into your company that wouldn’t otherwise be seen during the scoring process and can tip the loan terms in your favor.”